 Our Louisiana lawyers have been working for years to get accident victims the compensation they deserve.
 Don’t hesitate to reach out if you need help with your hurricane damage claim or if you think your insurer is taking advantage of you.

-Our hurricane damage attorneys serving Louisiana can review your insurance policy and claim to help ensure you are claiming the full amount of benefits you are entitled to and pinpoint the necessary evidence to receive them.
+Our hurricane damage claim lawyers in Louisiana can review your insurance policy and help ensure you are claiming the full amount of benefits you are entitled to and pinpoint the necessary evidence to receive them.

 After a natural disaster, you shouldn’t have to pick up the pieces alone.
 A Louisiana hurricane damage lawyer can walk you through the steps of your claim and protect you from any tricks the insurance company might pull to reduce your compensation.

 We’ve helped families and individuals across Louisiana claim over $600 million in compensation for personal injury, hurricane damage, and other claims.
-We are devoted to helping clients like you rebuild their lives after suffering devastating injuries and losses.
+We are devoted to helping clients like you rebuild their lives after suffering extensive damages, devastating injuries, and losses.

 Laborde Earles Injury Lawyers wants you to be able to go back to normal after a hurricane.
+We are here to help you through the entire process.
 Contact us today to get a free consultation with a member of our team.